 Step 3: Give Them Shelter

-A dense thicket provides places where birds can nest, perch, and escape from predators.
-Plant shrubs, a hedge, or vines to trail up fence lines to create an area of thick, wild growth that imitates the natural environment.
+Dense thicketed areas provide places where birds can nest, perch, and escape from predators.
+So, if you have outdoor space, plant shrubs, a hedge, or vines to trail up fence lines to create an area of thick, wild growth that imitates the natural environment.
+And consider these tips:

 Available for everyone,